TunahanDilercan/MobileApp_1/README.md

 You can also contribute by adding new sensors or improving the code.
 All suggestions, bug reports, and improvements are highly valued and help enhance the project.

+### To-Do / Features to be Added:

+- **Voice and Text Assistant Integration:** The voice and text assistants will be activated in future updates, enhancing user interaction with the system.

 ## License
 This project is licensed under the MIT License.
 For details, see [LICENSE](LICENSE).